wanitchayap/Version-Control-Mock-Repo/github_scav.md

 # GitHub Scavenger Hunt Challenge

-Hi I am editing this in VIM, testing to see if this works. >> Cool cool :)

 ## Examples
 1. Who created this GitHub repository?
 2. How many different versions are stored (number of commits?)